The Legend of Mor'du: Plot

 Even though the prince had a powerful army under his command, he and his brothers constantly fought to a stalemate.
 Whilst looking for a way to change his fate, the prince came across a menhir ring within the woods.
 From there, the will-o'-the-wisps guided him to the edge of a dark loch, with a cottage standing far from the shore wherein the witch lived.
 Hoping to turn the tide of the war to his favor, the prince persuaded the witch to make a spell that would give him the strength of ten men by offering her his signet ring, and she gave him the spell in a drinking horn but, having seen his wounded soul, warns him of making a choice: either to fulfill his dark wish or heal the family bonds he had broken.
 When the prince brought his brothers before him by staging up a false truce, he again claimed his kingdom.
-When his brothers protested, the prince in response drank the spell, which gave him the strength he desired but, to his surprise, turned him into a great black bear.
-However, instead of choosing to "mend the bond, torn by pride" (which would have broken the spell) out of his desire for power, he accepted his new form and killed his brothers.
+When his brothers protested, the prince in response stood before them and drank the spell, which gave him the strength he desired but, to his surprise and shock, turned him into a great black bear.
+However, instead of choosing to "mend the bond, torn by pride", which would have broken the spell, out of his desire for power, he accepted his new form and killed his brothers.

 The prince then tried to command his army, but due to his unrecognizable new appearance, they saw him as a wild beast and attacked him in fear.
 Perceiving this as them turning against him, the enraged prince attacked and killed many of his former men; the survivors fled the kingdom in terror, as the fracturing of the brothers' armies lead to its collapse.
-Doomed to his bestial form because of his actions, the prince - now known as the "Great Black", "Mor'du" - now wandered the land endlessly, his once human consciousness and intelligence overwritten by an animalistic bloodlust that compelled him to kill and instill terror wherever he roamed.
+Doomed to his bestial form because of his actions, the prince, now known as the "Great Black", "Mor'du", now wandered the land endlessly, his once human consciousness and intelligence overwritten by an animalistic bloodlust that compelled him to kill and instill terror wherever he roamed.

 The witch ends the story here, and she offers the spell in the form of a cake to the guest, who turns out to be Wee Dingwall.
-Dingwall panics, says he only stopped by for water, and runs out of the cottage.
+Wee Dingwall panics, says he only stopped by for water, and runs out of the cottage.